mayfan/maynara.com/src/pages/blog/2019-11-17-yoshelf-groceries.md

   - backgroundColor: '#FFF'
     column:
       - content: >-
-          Waitrose is one of the UK’s biggest groceries shop and it was interesting to understand what they were doing.
-They have a “Recipes” section on their website with many different categories but there are no actions the users can take from there with the actual products.
-          According to the brief, a big and corporate e-commerce website wasn’t what my client would want as YoShelf wants to keep its brand image as a local small shop focusing on hand-picked quality over quantity.
+          As one of the UK’s biggest groceries shop, Waitrose has a “Recipes” section on their website with many different categories but there are no actions that users can take from there to the actual products.
+A big and corporate e-commerce website wasn’t what my client wanted, it wants to keep its brand image as a local small shop focusing on hand-picked quality over quantity.
       - content: >-
-          Planet Organic and As Nature Intended were good shops to compare as they have some physical shops in East London — and they do offer great hand-picked selections for their customers.
+          Planet Organic and As Nature Intended were good shops to compare as they had some physical shops in East London — and offered great hand-picked selections for customers.
   - backgroundColor: '#E2E2E2'
     column:
       - content: >-
           ### User Interviews

-          Based on surveys and interviews with customers to understand their shopping behaviours, I identified the main needs I wanted to address in the website while also taking into consideration the needs of YoShelf.
+          _Based on surveys and interviews with customers to understand their shopping behaviours, I identified the main needs I wanted to address in the website while also taking into consideration the needs of YoShelf._
       - content: >-
           * Clear product organisation for a seamless shopping experience

-          * Product search to easily find products
+          * Easy product search

-          * Helpful Product Suggestions that reflects YoShelf expertise and focus on the local area
+          * Helpful product suggestions that reflects YoShelf expertise and focus on the local area

-          * Customer brand relationship to establish trust

-          * Detailed product information to ensure proper product selection
+          * Detailed product information to ensure customers are buying the right product to attend their needs

           * Product reviews to help make informed buying decisions and allow for user input

-          * Efficient checkout process to save users time and allow for easy purchase of products
+          * Efficient checkout process to save users time
   - backgroundColor: '#FFF'
     column:
       - content: >-